 For example, a visiting card may be wholly matte, but just the company logo has a shiny gloss finish.
 Thus clear inks are used to highlight certain areas of the image.

 Comparison of Different Types of Inks – Characteristics, Benefits, and Disadvantages

 Here is a chart that lists the strengths and shortcomings of the Aqueous, Solvent, Eco-Solvent, Latex and UV Inkjet Inks discussed above.

-This post serves as the 1st part in a 2-part guide on understanding wide-format inkjet printers and printing, and how they are a vital part in a digital printer’s arsenal today.
+This post serves as the 1st part in a 2-part guide on understanding wide-format inkjet printers and how they are a vital part of a digital printer’s arsenal today.